Lipstick (1976 film): Plot

 Christine "Chris" McCormick is a highly paid fashion model whose image serves as the driving force of the ad campaign for a popular brand of lipstick and can be seen in magazines and on billboards all around the world.
-Gordon Stuart, a part-time composer and full-time music teacher, eagerly accepts an invitation from Chris's 13-year-old sister Kathy to come to a secluded beachside photo shoot, so Chris can listen to some of his music.
+Gordon Stuart, a part-time composer and full-time music teacher, eagerly accepts an invitation from Chris's 13 to 14-year-old sister Kathy to come to a secluded beachside photo shoot, so Chris can listen to some of his music.
 He arrives at her apartment one day to visit her, but is interrupted by a phone call from her lover, Steve Edison.

 As Chris talks to Steve, Gordon begins to fume at the thought of Chris's obvious rejection.
 His hurt soon turns to anger and he enters her room, assaults her, smears her face with the lipstick she helps promote, and then brutally rapes her.
 Toward the end of the ordeal, Kathy returns home from school, walks in on Chris and Gordon, and flees.
 Gordon gets up and suggests Kathy join them and "have some fun", but instead cuts Chris free and leaves.

 Gordon is arrested, but as Chris learns from Carla Bondi, the prosecutor assigned to handle the case, Gordon's conviction is hardly assured and Carla asks Chris to testify against him.
 Gordon's attorney argues that the sex was consensual, and that its roughness was the result of Chris's "own twisted desires".
 He also suggests that even if Gordon acted without her consent, she provoked him by appearing naked in front of him at the photo shoot where they first met and by the inherent sensuality of the photographs from which she makes her living.
 Gordon is ultimately acquitted.

 Chris leaves her job modeling for the lipstick company and plans to relocate to Colorado with Kathy after her last photo shoot.
 The photo shoot takes place at the same abandoned building where Kathy's school is rehearsing a new ballet orchestrated by Gordon.
 Kathy encounters Gordon and flees when he starts fondling her, but Gordon chases her down and rapes her.

 Kathy returns to the photo shoot and tells Chris what happened.
 Gripped in a murderous frenzy, Chris runs outside to her car and grabs a rifle she had intended to take to Colorado with her.
 She spots Gordon driving his car in the parking lot and shoots at it, causing it to crash.
-As Gordon climbs out of the wreck, Chris keeps shooting him until the rifle is empty.
-Later, Carla Bondi speaks to a jury, telling them that their acquittal of Gordon earlier resulted in Chris losing faith in the law.
+As Gordon climbs out of the wreck, Chris keeps shooting him until he is dead, before the rifle is empty.
+The police arrive shortly after and arrest her.
+Later, Carla speaks to a jury, telling them that their acquittal of Gordon earlier resulted in Chris losing faith in the law.
 The jury ultimately finds Chris not guilty of murder.